micheg/piqo/README.md

 Implementation choices:
 -----------------------

-To facilitate the user there is no difference between hash written in uppercase or lowercase.
-For this reason we chose an algorithm for generating hashes very simple:
+I chose an algorithm for generating hashes very simple:
-He recovers from the last DB Id (integer, autoincrement) then add 1 and converts everything into base 36.
+He recovers from the last DB Id (integer, autoincrement) then add 1 and converts everything into base 62.
-The base 36 allows the use of letters and numbers.
-[0-9] and [a-z].
+The base 62 allows the use of letters and numbers.
+[0-9], [a-z] and [A-Z].
-You can still get a good number of URLs "shortened" even with the base 36, for example by taking a hash of 5 characters we can index:
+You can still get a good number of URLs "shortened" even with the base 62, for example by taking a hash of 5 characters we can index:
-36 * 36 * 36 * 36 * 36-1 => 60,466,175 urls!
+62 * 62 * 62 * 62 * 62-1 => 916.132.831 urls!

 Installation:
 -------------